Passport Photo Requirements – Where to Find a Walk in Passport Photo Near Me

 Passport Photo Requirements

 - Taken within the past 6 months

-- Color photo Only (Black and White Photo are no longer accepted)
+- A color photo only (black and white photos are no longer accepted)

 - Taken in normal street attire

 The photo color should accurately represent skin and hair tone.
 Photos with too many shadows or that are over-exposed are not acceptable for passports.
-No shadow should be visible on the background, either.
+No shadow should be visible in the background.
 Too much light will cause shine on the skin, which is not appropriate for your passport.